-“We’ve added your account successfully and you now have access to your organization’s apps and Services.
+“We’ve added your account successfully, and you now have access to your organization’s apps and Services.
 The last step is setting up your new PIN to unlock this device.”

 Change the Intune Device Enrollment Policy to Restrict Windows Device

-Navigate through New Azure portal – Microsoft Intune – Device Enrollment – Enrollment restrictions.
+Navigate through the New Azure portal – Microsoft Intune – Device Enrollment – Enrollment restrictions.
 You would be able to see two Intune enrollment restrictions policies called 1.

 This policy will prevent Windows 8.1 and later devices from Intune management.
-This Include Windows 10 device ENROLLMENT restriction as well.
+This Includes Windows 10 device ENROLLMENT restriction as well.
 Windows 10 mobile devices will also get blocked when we configure this policy.

-End User Experience of Windows 10 Device Restriction
+End-User Experience of Windows 10 Device Restriction

-We’ve added your account successfully and you now have access to your organization’s apps and Services.
+We’ve added your account successfully, and you now have access to your organization’s apps and Services.

-Moreover, the machine was NOT available in the company portal application under “My Devices” list.
+Moreover, the machine was NOT available in the company portal application under the “My Devices” list.
 So, the device enrollment never failed as I expected.
 The device got enrolled without any error.

 Experience on Azure – Intune Portal for Windows 10 Restriction

 The Windows 10 enrolled device was NOT listed in Intune – All Devices (Microsoft Azure – Microsoft Intune – Devices – All Devices).
-But the device was listed in Azure AD as you can see in the video tutorial here.
+But the device was listed in Azure AD, as you can see in the video tutorial here.

-The Windows 10 device was listed under Azure AD against users devices (Microsoft Azure – Users and groups – All users > Kaith Nair).
-But, as you can see in the below screen capture the Windows device is NOT MANAGED by INTUNE.
+The Windows 10 device was listed under Azure AD against the user’s devices (Microsoft Azure – Users and groups – All users > Kaith Nair).
+But, as you can see in the below screen capture, the Windows device is NOT MANAGED by INTUNE.